City Comparison

 Schools

-Gainesville leads on school quality with a 80% average pass rate (rated Strong) compared to 80% in Charlottesville.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Gainesville, families look to Gainesville High School and Battlefield High School.
+Charlottesville has a 80% average SOL pass rate; Gainesville has 80% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Gainesville, Gainesville High School and Battlefield High School.
 See Charlottesville schools | See Gainesville schools

 Charlottesville